iansinnott/iansinnott.github.io/_posts/2016-05-11-testing-webpack-plugins.md

 [Extract Text Webpack Plugin]:https://github.com/webpack/extract-text-webpack-plugin

 I figured that such a high profile plugin is likely to be well tested and it is.
-The plugin has a whole [sweet of tests][extract tests] which you can check out and use as a reference for writing your own.
+The plugin has a whole [suite of tests][extract tests] which you can check out and use as a reference for writing your own.
 Nice :boom:

 ## Writing the tests